 Colonel Cathcart is always volunteering his men for the most dangerous missions.
 He volunteered them for Ferrera.

 One night, as the men are playing Ping-Pong, Orr gets drunk, loses to Appleby, and promptly attacks him.
 A big fight breaks out that results in Chief White Halfoat punching Colonel Moodus, Dreedle's hated son-in-law, in the nose.

 Dreedle is so pleased that he constantly has Halfoat punch Moodus in the nose.

 We learn that Major Major is devastated by the news that Major Duluth has been killed over Perugia, and that he is the new squadron commander now.
 Because of this news, Major Major loses the almost-friends he had.
-(This will be explained in more detail later.
-Although it will probably not alleviate your confusion.)
+(This will be explained in more detail later, although it will probably not alleviate your confusion.)

-Yossarian asks Wintergreen if Doc Daneeka is correct in saying the men must only complete forty missions to satisfy the Twenty-seventh Air Force Headquarters (ten less than Colonel Cathcart requires).
+Yossarian asks Wintergreen if Doc Daneeka is correct in saying the men must only complete forty missions to satisfy the Twenty-seventh Air Force Headquarters (ten fewer than Colonel Cathcart requires).
 Wintergreen confirms this.
 Yossarian is jubilant because he thinks this means he can go home.

 Then Wintergreen springs Catch-22 on him, which states that one must do whatever one's commanding officer tells him – no matter what the Air Force says.
 Thus, Yossarian must fly the required fifty missions.
 Yossarian is disappointed.

 Then comes the final blow.
 Yossarian discovers that Cathcart has raised the number of required missions to fifty-five.